About Us

 - Inclusion support in school for children who have social, emotional or learning needs that are making it hard for them to manage in class

-- Small group work and one to one sessions for children who need support to improve their levels of emotional resilience, social skills and/or emotional literacy
+- One to one sessions for children who need support to improve their levels of emotional resilience, social skills and/or emotional literacy

 Who